Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems: Extended Interface PINN Method

-\begin{remark}In Algorithm~\ref{algorithm 1}, we assume that the sampling density satisfies the local linearization validity condition.
-Note $|\mathbf{J}|$ represents the minimum Jacobian determinant calculated over all uniformly sampled points in $\Omega$. \end{remark} \begin{remark} To ensure mapping accuracy at interface points, we solely use these points as the training data for the neural network.
-Furthermore, through deliberate architectural design (\ref{eq2.21}), the network $\mathcal{F}_\theta$ is constructed to learn coordinate transformations $\Delta \mathbf{x}$.
-Combined with our time-stepping training strategy, this approach effectively alleviates mesh entanglement issues, even when exclusively using interface points as the training set. \end{remark}
+\begin{remark} In Algorithm~\ref{algorithm 1}, we assume that the sampling density satisfies the local linearization validity condition.
+Here $\det(\mathbf{J})$ denotes the minimum Jacobian determinant computed over all uniformly sampled points in $\Omega$. \end{remark} \begin{remark} To guarantee the mapping accuracy on the interface, we use only the interface points as training data for the neural network.
+Moreover, we can enforce the identity mapping at the beginning of each sub-interval by setting